Grimes helps No. 2 seed Houston rally past Rutgers, 63-60 - WTMJ

 AP Basketball Writer

-INDIANAPOLIS (AP) — Quentin Grimes scored 22 points, Tramon Mark converted a soaring three-point play with 24 seconds left, and Houston beat Rutgers 63-60 on Sunday night to reach the Sweet 16.
+After scrapping for every loose ball and rebound just to stay in the game, the second-seeded Cougars got a clutch three-point play from freshman Tramon Mark with 24 seconds left, then watched as Ron Harper Jr.’s tying 3-point try bounce off the rim at the buzzer to escape with a 63-60 victory and earn another trip to the Sweet 16.

+“We have some of these occasionally.
+We have a lot of pretty ones, too,” Sampson said.
+“On nights we shoot well, we look good, but there’s not a lot of teams that can play as poorly as we did and still win, and we’ve done that a lot.”

-DaJon Jarreau overcame a series of bumps and bruises to score a key bucket down the stretch and finished with 17 points for second-seeded Houston (26-3).
-The Cougars play No. 11 seed Syracuse next weekend for a spot in the Midwest Region finals.
+Quentin Grimes led the Cougars’ comeback with 22 points, and DeJon Jarreau overcame a severely bruised hip to score 17 with a key bucket down the stretch, as Houston (26-3) marched on to play No. 11 seed Syracuse next weekend.

+“I can’t even tell you how bad we wanted it,” Jarreau said.
+“Just will to win, will not to go home.”

-The 10th-seeded Scarlet Knights (16-12) still had a chance after Mark’s free throws, but Geo Baker turned the ball over and Marcus Sasser made two more to extend the lead.
-Rutgers rushed back up the floor and Ron Harper Jr. let fly a potential tying 3 from the wing that clanked off the side of the rim as the final buzzer sounded.
+The 10th-seeded Scarlet Knights (16-12) still had a chance after Mark’s free throws, but Geo Baker turned the ball over and Marcus Sasser made two more foul shots to extend Houston’s lead.
+Rutgers rushed back up the floor and Harper let a good look fly from the wing, but it bounced off the rim as the final seconds ticked off.

-Baker finished with 14 points for Rutgers but was holding back tears following his late turnover.
-Montez Mathis also had 10 points for the Scarlet Knights, who failed to advance to the Sweet 16 for the first time since 1976.
+Baker, who finished with 14 points, pulled his jersey up over his face to hide his tears as he walked off the court.
+Montez Mathis added 10 points for the Scarlet Knights, who still have not reached the Sweet 16 since 1976.

+“We played our hearts out.
+This team made history,” said coach Steve Pikiell, who also had to tell his team afterward that beloved Rutgers announcer Joe Boylan had died earlier Sunday following complications from a stroke suffered last week.

+“They got through a two-year journey, COVID, never missing a day, never having a pause,” Pikiell continued.
+“All of those obstacles they had to fight through, they now become the standard for what we want to be at Rutgers.”

-The difference in the program pedigrees was evident by the very way they hit the floor of Lucas Oil Stadium.
+The difference in program pedigrees was evident by the way they hit the floor of Lucas Oil Stadium.

-The Cougars had the swagger of a school that knew it belonged: five trips to the Final Four, the halcyon days of Guy V. Lewis and rebirth under Kelvin Sampson, and the Phi Slama Jama teams of the Dream, the Glide and the Silent Assassin.
+The Cougars had the swagger of a school that knew it belonged: five trips to the Final Four, the halcyon days of Guy V. Lewis and their rebirth Sampson, and the Phi Slama Jama teams of the Dream, the Glide and the Silent Assassin.

 The Scarlet Knights bounced out moments later as if riding pogo sticks, boundless joy and energy borne of the fact that they had already done something Rutgers hadn’t accomplished in 38 years: win a single NCAA tourney game.